1005 N. Marion St.

 Tampa DUI Attorneys for Checkpoint Cases

-If you were arrested for DUI after being stopped at a checkpoint or roadblock anywhere in Hillsborough County, Florida, then contact an attorney at the Sammis Law Firm to discuss your case.
+If you were arrested for DUI after being stopped at a checkpoint or roadblock anywhere in Hillsborough County, Florida, contact an attorney at the Sammis Law Firm to discuss your case.

 The Hillsborough County Sheriff’s Office, the Tampa Police Department, the University of South Florida Police Department (USFPD), and the prosecutors with the State Attorney’s Office aggressively pursue DUI cases.